Sartaglo/tournamentorganizer/README.md

 Removes the given teams, each on its own line, in the identified room from next round, so that they will not be part of next round's next room generation.

+`results <roundNumber>`

+Displays the current advancements for the identified room in the current round.

 ## Roadmap

 - [ ] A `status` command to provide a summary of rooms in the current round,